Generated forest-river scene representing the Deadwood River near Lowman in Idaho, not an exact location photo

 Local plan

-Start at an official access site near Lowman or the lower reservoir corridor, fish it thoroughly, then move only if the next named public site offers better water shape.
+Start at an official access site near Lowman or the lower reservoir area, fish it thoroughly, then move only if the next named public site offers better water shape.

 Backup water